High School Musical: The Musical: The Series: Writing

 Federle drew inspiration for the mockumentary style of the series from other films and programs such as Waiting for Guffman and The Office.
 He was inspired to create a series that depicted music as a central theme, while also drawing on his experience as a former Broadway performer.

-The series is inclusive of LGBT representation, three gay characters being featured: Carlos, Seb, and Maddox, as well as two bisexual characters: Ashlyn and Big Red.
+The series is LGBTQ-inclusive, with three gay characters being featured: Carlos, Seb, and Maddox, as well as two bisexual characters: Ashlyn and Big Red.
 In an interview with The Advocate, Frankie Rodriguez credited Federle for writing his character Carlos as gay without drawing on the tropes of a typical queer character.
 The character Seb plays the role of Sharpay in the musical, an example of non-traditional gender casting.
 The series begins the exploration of a same-sex relationship when Carlos asks Seb to the school dance in the episode "Homecoming".
 Ashlyn and Big Red come out in the third season; Federle stated that this had been suggested by Julia Lester and Larry Saperstein since the first season.
 The series further depicts same-sex parenting through Nini's two mothers Carol and Dana.
 The show also includes themes such as divorce and anxiety.